-To
+To:

 Parameter: DLL_ID

 Required: No, and illegal before AMI_Version 6.0

 Direction: Rx, Tx

 Descriptors:

 Usage: In

 Type: String

 Format: Value

 Default: <string literal>

 Description: <string>

 Definition: The EDA tool is responsible for recognizing this parameter name and replacing the value declared in the .ami file with a string that must conform to the rules in paragraph 3 of Section 3, "GENERAL SYNTAX RULES AND GUIDELINES.
 The algorithmic model is responsible for using DLL_ID as the base name for any data files that the model creates, either for use as temporary storage or for recording output data.
 The use of DLL_ID helps guarantee that multiple instances of the same model (or different models from the same vendor) do not mix up data as a result of collisions between temporary or permanent file names.